 We will need to obtain substantial additional funding to complete the development and any commercialization of our product candidates.
-If we are unable to raise this capital when needed, on acceptable terms, or at all, we may be forced to delay, reduce or eliminate our proprietary product candidate development process or other operations.
+If we are unable to raise this capital when needed, on acceptable terms, or at all, we may be forced to delay, reduce or eliminate the development of our product candidates or other operations.

-Since we commenced operations in October 2006, we have principally financed our operations through private placements of our preferred stock, convertible promissory notes and common stock.
+Since we commenced operations in October 2006, we have primarily financed our operations through private placements of our preferred stock, convertible promissory notes and common stock and through the Merger with Graybug.
 We have used substantial amounts of cash to fund our operations and expect our expenses to increase substantially for the foreseeable future.
 The development of drug product candidates is highly capital intensive.
 As our product candidates enter and advance through preclinical studies and clinical trials, we will need substantial additional funds to expand our clinical, regulatory and quality capabilities.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to marketing, sales, manufacturing and distribution.
-Furthermore, following the closing of the merger, we expect to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts.

-As of June 30, 2023, we had \$19.1 in cash and cash equivalents, which we believe, based on our current operating plan, will be sufficient to fund our operations into the second half of 2024.
-In particular, we expect that our cash and cash equivalents will allow us to fund the advancement of Auxora in AP and AIPT or ARDS, through clinical milestones in 2023 and the first half of 2024.
-However, our current cash and cash equivalents will not be sufficient to fund any of our product candidates through regulatory approval, nor will it be sufficient to pursue additional indications for Auxora like AKI and AHRF, nor will it be sufficient to fund work on other product candidates in our portfolio aside from Auxora, and we will need to raise substantial additional capital to complete the development and commercialization of our product candidates.
+As of December 31, 2023, we had \$11.2 million in cash, cash equivalents and short-term investments.
+Based on our current operating plans, we believe our existing resources, including the funds from a private placement which had closings in January and February of 2024, will be sufficient to fund our operations into the second half of 2025 and will allow us to fund the advancement of Auxora in AP, AIPT, and AKI through clinical milestones in 2024 and the first half of 2025.
+However, our current cash, cash equivalents and short-term investments will not be sufficient to fund any of our product candidates through regulatory approval, nor will it be sufficient to pursue additional indications for Auxora like AHRF, nor will it be sufficient to fund clinical trials on other product candidates in our portfolio aside from Auxora, and we will need to raise substantial additional capital to complete the development and any commercialization of our product candidates.